By Eric Vandenbroeck and

 between the two countries made famous by Winston Churchill at the end of World

 War II.
-Partially as a result of its participation in the "coalition of
+Partially as a result of its participation in

 When riots broke out